Many of us believe that smartness comes from learning skills in our own field

 All of this discussion came from that dinner with those startups.
 They set down the path of work; we went off tangent into this topic which was totally disconnected.
 And we could have stayed all night, but we had to leave.
 We had limits.

 Try it.
-Get smarter in less time.
+Get smarter and talented in less time.
 And yes, start working towards a nine-month year.

 You've told yourself you shouldn't be a perfectionist.

 Yet time and time again you head back to getting things done—perfectly.
 And in the process you get nothing done.